klaytn/metaverse-knowledge-kit/docs/developer-tools/developer-tools.md

 * **Manage Ownership**: It serves as means to store the assets you own
 * **Control over assets**: Users can control, manage, buy, sell, or even trade digital assets
-* Execute any transaction in the metaverse: With wallets, users can initiate any metaverse transaction.
+* **Execute transactions**: With wallets, users can initiate any transactions in Metaverse by integrating with the dapps.

 ### Mobile Wallets <a id="Mobile Wallets"></a>
 * [Klip](https://klipwallet.com/) - [Documentation](https://docs.klipwallet.com/)